ziedak/mcp-workspace-tracker/README.md

-# MCP Server for VSCode + Copilot Agent Mode
+# MCP Workspace Tracker

-A TypeScript-based Model Communication Protocol (MCP) server to provide VSCode with enhanced code intelligence.
+A TypeScript-based Model Context Protocol (MCP) server to provide VSCode with enhanced code intelligence using the official MCP TypeScript SDK.
+Built with SOLID principles and dependency injection.

 ## Features